 The Lake Tahoe property continues to be 100% managed by a property management company.
 It feels amazing not to have to do anything.
 I can’t wait to bring up my boy this coming winter to play in the snow!
 I could go up this winter, but I want him to be able to walk and run comfortably before he goes.
 I’ve been dreaming of this moment for over 10 years now.
 The income from the property is highly dependent on how much it snows.
 Summer income is always very strong.

 Alternative Income ($49,680, 24.4% of total)

 What’s crazy is that my book income is more than my SF rental condo income.
-Yet, I didn’t have to come up with $1,200,000 of capital (minimum cost to buy my condo) to create my book.
+Yet, I didn’t have to come up with $1,200,000 of capital (minimum cost to buy my condo today) to create my book.
 All I needed to create my book was energy, effort, and creativity.
 I truly believe developing your own online product is one of the best ways to make money.

 Venture Debt ($12,240/year): The first venture debt fund has returned almost all my initial capital so I decided to invest $200,000 in the second fund.
 I took a risk investing $150,000 in my friend’s first fund, so I’m hoping there’s less risk in the second fund given he has four more years of experience on top of his 12+ years experience running a venture debt portfolio for another company.